nhc12/Nicolas-Hernandez/README.md

 * Name of company: Lending Loop

-* When was the company incorporated?
-2014
+* When was the company incorporated: 2014

-* Who are the founders of the company?
-Brandon Vlaar and Cato Pastoll
+* Who are the founders of the company: Brandon Vlaar and Cato Pastoll

 * How did the idea for the company (or project) come about?